 Optional Work Placement

-After completing the first year of this course, you will be given the opportunity to take a 48-week optional placement.
+After completing the second year of this course, you will be given the opportunity to take a 48-week optional placement.
 If you choose to do so, you will be supported by our highly-experienced hired@UCB staff members who organise presentations and meetings with employers to help you identify the kind of placement you want.
 Whether your ideal work environment is overseas or somewhere in the UK, there is an extensive choice available.

 At UCB, we understand the importance of work placements within academic study, and our employer contacts say they give preference to students with qualifications who also have experience within the field.